duckietown-ethz/proj-lf-adaptive/README.md

 ##### Using the scripts:

 The scripts are no other than bash files that semplify this procedure for the points 2 and 3.
-You can find them in the [proj-lf-adaptive/scripts/](https://github.com/duckietown-ethz/proj-lf-adaptive/tree/master/scripts) folder and to use them you just need to open them and change **<YOUR_DUCKIEBOT_NAME>** in the third row in your real hostname and save.
+You can find them in the [proj-lf-adaptive/scripts/](https://github.com/duckietown-ethz/proj-lf-adaptive/tree/master/scripts) folder and to use them you just need to open and change **<YOUR_DUCKIEBOT_NAME>** in the third row in your real hostname and save.

 All the point besides 2 and 3 stay the same so they won't be repeated.